Prepare for the 2022 trip

 Each participating member pays his/her portion of the trip expenses.
 Each year’s members serve as its board of directors and the trip and planning meetings serve as the annual meeting.
 See the website for more information, Projectbelize.org.

-Officers are Pam Mueller, Treasurer, Dr. Bruce McNellie, Trip Coordinator, Dr. Quinn Robinson, Medical Director, Dr. Barbara Cordell, Secretary, and a series of others who have made many of the trips, serving as its officers as the need arises.
+Officers are Pam Mueller, Treasurer, Dr. Bruce McNellie, Trip Director, Dr. Quinn Robinson, Medical Director, Dr. Barbara Cordell, Secretary, and a series of others who have made many of the trips, serving as its officers as the need arises.
 Project Belize, Inc. is a non-profit, 501-C-03 and is not associated with a specific denomination or mission effort.
 Our group works directly with the country’s primary health care administrators.

-2025 trip plans.
-Dates are May 18-29, 2025
+2026 trip plans.
+Dates are May 17-28, 2026

 Project Belize, Inc.

-2025 Trip Information
+2026 Trip Information

 Differences this year: